rust-lang/docs.rs/docs/src/infrastructure/legacy.md

 - status `406 NOT ACCEPTABLE` for normal security rules, or
 - status `429 Too Many Requests` for rate limiting.

-_These status codes are only used in the NgWAF, so if a user sees them, the NgWAF is the actor blocking the request._
+_These status codes are only used by the NgWAF, so if a user sees one, the NgWAF is the component blocking the request._

 ### Changes and Deployment

-The integration between the Fastly CDN and NgWAF lives in [our Compute WASM module](https://github.com/rust-lang/simpleinfra/tree/master/terraform/docs-rs/fastly-compute-docs-rs/src/ngwaf.rs).
+The integration between the Fastly CDN and NgWAF is implemented in [our Compute WASM module](https://github.com/rust-lang/simpleinfra/tree/master/terraform/docs-rs/fastly-compute-docs-rs/src/ngwaf.rs).

 In the legacy architecture, the rules are defined manually in the